ccassar/raft/app/README.md

 By default, application logs to stderr, so redirecting stderr to file achieves the same end as `-zapFile` command line option.

-To build the docker image, from docker directory simply run the required variant of the following to build and run one instance (for any output you want to run the majority of the cluster - e.g. 2 out of 3-node application cluster):
+To build the docker image, from docker directory simply run the following:

 ```
 # Replace tag with appropriate tag e.g. `git describe --always --dirty` or stable.